The Quantum Circuit

 QCircuit : Size (Qubits, Cbits) = (2, 2), Nb instructions = 3

-Depolarizing noise: probability 0.3 for gate CNOT
+Depolarizing noise: for gate CNOT with probability 0.3 and dimension 2

-Depolarizing noise: probability 0.02 on qubit 0
+Depolarizing noise: on qubit 0 with probability 0.02

 ┌───┐ ┌─┐